brettmarquard/smart-app-launch/fsh/ig-data/input/pages/scopes-v2-wip.md

 ### Batches and Transactions

 SMART 2.0 does not define specific scopes for [batch or transaction](http://hl7.org/fhir/http.html#transaction) interactions.
-These system-level interactions are simply convience wrappers for other interactions.
+These system-level interactions are simply convenience wrappers for other interactions.
 As such, batch and transaction requests should be validated based on the actual requests within them.

 #### Batch Details